Computer outage grounds Delta flights in U.S.

-Delta was hit by a crippling computer outage on Sunday night that caused big delays and the cancellation of at least 150 flights.
+Delta struggled to return to normal Monday after a crippling computer outage caused big delays and the cancellation of about 300 flights.

-It's the second time in less than six months that the U.S. carrier has suffered a major IT problem resulting in travel chaos and angry passengers.
+It's the second time in less than six months that the airline has suffered a major IT problem resulting in travel chaos and angry passengers.

-The FAA announced a nationwide ground stop late Sunday on all domestic Delta (DAL) flights.
+Delta said the outage started at 6:30 p.m.
+ET Sunday.
+The FAA announced a nationwide ground stop for all domestic Delta (DAL) flights.
 The measure remained in place for at least two and half hours until it was lifted.

-Shortly before midnight ET, Delta said its IT systems were starting to return to normal and flights were taking off again.
+Shortly before midnight, Delta said its systems were starting to return to normal and flights were taking off again.
+In a 7 a.m. statement, the airline said about 170 Sunday night flights had been canceled and 110 more on Monday, with further cancellations and delays possible.

 Related: How do airline computer systems work?